EndPointCorp/end-point-blog/2020/10/06/java-hotswap.md

 Hi
 ```

-But although it says it swapped the new code in just fine, it's still printing
+But although it says it swapped in the new code successfully, it's still
-"Hi", not "Hello".
+printing "Hi", not "Hello".
 Why?

 It turns out this ability to hot swap new code isn't entirely unlimited, and
 one important limitation is that methods you're already running aren't
 reloaded.
 Since the `main()` method was running, it didn't get swapped out.
-If
-I add a second message to print the actual message, perhaps it will get swapped
+What if I change the code so that instead of printing a string every second, it
-out the way I want.
-Here's some code to test that technique.
+calls a method, and that method prints the string?
+Here's some code to test
+that technique.

 ```java
 import java.lang.Thread;